randoop/toradocu-coverage/README.md

 first.

-## Running the randoop generate tests and collecting the coverage data.
+## Running the randoop generated tests and collecting the coverage data.

 The next step is to execute the Randoop generated tests under the control of the JaCoCo coverage tool to collect the coverage data.
 This is done by running the